AI for utilities: use cases and examples

 5. Optimizing energy production and scheduling

+The global fleet of wind turbines generates over 400 billion data points each year, which are crucial for business purposes.
 31% of energy executives are realizing AI’s benefits provided by analyzing production scheduling scenarios using simulation modeling.

-The latest trend in energy efficiency suggests the usage of decentralized microgrids, combining several renewable and non-renewable sources of power, whereas traditionally energy supply chains are centralized and formed around the power plant providing the electricity to the end-users.
+Another latest trend in energy efficiency suggests the usage of decentralized microgrids, combining several renewable and non-renewable sources of power, whereas traditionally energy supply chains are centralized and formed around the power plant providing the electricity to the end-users.

 Thus, AI technologies can predict the times when energy is effectively produced while the sun is shining or the wind is blowing.
 Then store the excess of it in their batteries at home because energy is cheap and selling it makes little sense for the supplier.

-As well as that, AI can forecast the times of high energy usage, then sell accumulated energy as the prices are higher.
+As well as that, AI can forecast the times of high energy consumption, then sell accumulated energy as the prices are higher.
 The main idea of this AI enhancement is t to maximize micro producers’ profit as well as reduce the expense for end-users.

 6. Optimizing logistics network